yooz-eco/.github/profile/README.md

 </td>
 <td width="33%" align="center">

-**Consumer-Grade UX**
+**Zero Setup Required**

-No command-line setup.
-No technical expertise required.
-Privacy tools should be as easy to use as any modern app.
+Install and start using immediately.
+No configuration.
+No technical expertise.
+Privacy tools that just work.

 </td>
 </tr>